-The widespread challenges and weaknesses that trouble African power sectors combine to create a chronic energy security challenge for the continent.
-African utilities, facing great technical and financial challenges, struggle to gain the confidence of customers and investors.
-Sector experts surveyed on the future of the power sector report an elevated sense of urgency surrounding the topic of attracting investments, followed by questions of energy security and utility performance.
+Sector experts surveyed on the future of the power sector, report an elevated sense of urgency surrounding the topic of attracting investments, followed by questions of energy security, and utility performance.
 Unsurprisingly, respondents also rate electricity connections as a serious matter for the future of the sector.
 Climate change appears as an area of moderate concern.
 Political questions of state sovereignty and governance provoke the least attention from sector professionals.

 Disruptive technologies are opening new opportunities and provoking the need for new regulatory, policy, and economic tools to harness them.
-Capacity additions in Africa until 2030 will be dominated by hydro reservoirs, natural gas, solar, wind, geothermal, and biomass.
-This reflects a sea change in the global energy mix.
-Meanwhile, electricity demand in Africa is forecast to grow by almost 6% annually, and up to 11% in some regions.
-Solar and wind energy are breaking through, facilitated by successful auctions, to deliver cheap unsubsidized grid-connected power in Africa.
-For a new global generation of consumer-producers-or prosumers-electricity will flow in both directions as individuals gain control over their energy generation (with solar home systems) and their consumption (with smart devices).
-Distributed ledgers or blockchain technology could arise as a household-to-household payment technology, bypassing utilities entirely.
-Countries with low electrification levels present rewarding opportunities for mini-grids and off-grid systems.
-Smart grids with new geometries will begin to emerge in response to these disruptions.
+Capacity additions in Africa until 2030 will be dominated by hydropower resources, natural gas, solar, wind, geothermal, and biomass.
+Meanwhile, electricity demand in Africa is to grow by almost 6% annually, and up to 11 percent in some regions.
+Solar and wind energy are breaking through, facilitated by successful auctions, to deliver cheaper unsubsidized grid-connected power in Africa.
+For a new generation of consumer-producers-or prosumerselectricity is expected to flow in both directions as individuals gain control over their energy generation (with solar home systems) and their consumption (with smart devices).
+Distributed ledgers or blockchain technology could arise as a household-to-household payment technology.
+Countries with low electrification levels present rewarding opportunities for mini-grids and offgrid systems.
+Smart grids with new geometries will also begin to emerge in response to these disruptions.

 These changes can rapidly impact African power sectors.
 Most countries still have low electrification rates and small grids, and no wholesale or retail power markets are yet operating on the continent.
-Africa has the opportunity to embrace innovations in enabling technologies, business models, system operation and market designs.
+Africa has the opportunity to embrace innovations in enabling technologies, business models, system operation, and market designs.
 Countries will need to revisit the 1990s-era ideas of utility restructuring, to build creative solutions to increase the power sector's agility and resilience.
-These are essential if the power sector is to embrace new technologies and business models while attracting new sources of financing.
+These are essential if the power sector is to embrace new technologies and business models, while attracting new sources of financing in a sustainable manner.
 Independent system and market operators will need to be established to manage grid variability, flexibility, reliability, strength, and quality.

-Power sector stakeholders are aware of these new power market trends.
-They recognise that RE technologies are breaking through, and that a future boom of mini-grids will make power systems more decentralised.
+Most power sector stakeholders are aware of these new power market trends.
+They recognize that RE technologies are breaking through, and that a future boom of mini-grids will make power systems more decentralized.
 Most professionals surveyed also believe the impacts of these trends will be felt within the next 5 years.